Major Milestone in Communications Standards for Diabetes Devices

 The JDRF Canadian Clinical Trial Network (CCTN) is a network of researchers and institutions collaborating on type 1 diabetes research to accelerate delivery of the benefits of research advances to the community.
 At present, the initiative includes over 20 institutions acting as CCTN clinical research partners, who collaborate within Canada and also with international partners.
 JDRF CCTN began as a public-private partnership including JDRF International, JDRF-Canada and the Federal Economic Development Agency for Southern Ontario, an agency of the Government of Canada.
 For more information, please visit: http://jdrf.ca/cctn and http://www.jdrf.ca

-JDRF is the leading global organization focused on type 1 diabetes (T1D) research.
+JDRF is the leading global organization funding type 1 diabetes (T1D) research.
 JDRF’s goal is to progressively remove the impact of T1D from people’s lives until we achieve a world without T1D.
-JDRF collaborates with a wide spectrum of partners and is the only organization with the scientific resources, regulatory influence and a working plan to bring life-changing therapies from the lab to the community.
-As the largest charitable supporter of T1D research, JDRF is currently sponsoring $568 million in charitable research in 17 countries.
+JDRF collaborates with a wide spectrum of partners and is the only organization with the scientific resources, regulatory influence, and a working plan to better treat, prevent, and eventually cure T1D.
+JDRF is the largest charitable supporter of T1D research.
 For more information, please visit www.jdrf.org and www.jdrf.ca.

 About University Health Network